scottramey/onboarding-portfolio/README.md

-# Customer Onboarding & Implementation Portfolio
+# Technical Scoping & Integration Delivery Portfolio

 This repository is a working portfolio that reflects how I approach SaaS onboarding and implementations—from kickoff through customer independence.